Enrolling in high school

 - a recent gas or electricity bill for that property.

-The rental agreement should cover at least the first 12 months your child will be attending the school.
+The rental agreement should cover at least the first 12 months (eg 2020 school year) your child will be attending the school.

 During the transition process, year 7 students are allocated to a secondary school, however this is not enrolment into the school.
 Final enrolment is subject to the consideration and acceptance by the secondary school once all applications have been reviewed.